pjsinco/twitter-counts/README.md

-Script for grabbing Twitter statistics from Twitter API
+Scripts for grabbing Twitter statistics from Twitter API